theycallhermax/saluton/README.md

-# saluton
+# Saluton
-👋 The next-generation × 2 chat platform
+The next-generation × 2 chat platform